Canonical domains for coadjoint orbits: Introduction

-The lagrangians in Theorem \ref{thm:canonical} are well-known minimal homogeneous Lagrangian \cite{BG} (see also \cite{My}).
+The Lagrangians in Theorem \ref{thm:canonical} are well--known to be minimal homogeneous Lagrangians \cite{BG} (see also \cite{My}).
 We are not aware of a previous systematic study of their Weinstein neighborhoods.
-The techniques and strategy to prove Theorem \ref{thm:canonical} differ much from those used in \cite{Bi,Au,OU}.
-Firstly, Lie theoretic methods are used extensively to describe the symplectic geometry of hyperbolic orbits of real and complex semisimple Lie algebras and their relation to Lagrangian fibrations and their affine geometry \cite{Li}.
-Secondly, geometric counterparts of Kahler potentials are employed \cite{Do}; the use of Kahler methods, as opposed to projective ones, is important to have a result which places no integrality requirements on the cohomology class of the coadjoint orbit.
-Having geometric control on Kahler potentials is fundamental as this translates into geometric control of the associated Liouville vector fields.
-Thirdly, appropriate Liouville vector fields are the key to apply a classical differential geometric characterization of cotangent bundles with their Liouville symplectic form \cite{Na}.
+The techniques and strategy to prove Theorem \ref{thm:canonical} differ much from those used in \cite{Bir,Au,OU}.
+First, Lie theoretic methods are used extensively to describe the symplectic geometry of hyperbolic orbits of real and complex semisimple Lie algebras and their relation to Lagrangian fibrations and their affine geometry \cite{Li}.
+Second, geometric counterparts of K\"ahler potentials are employed \cite{Do}; the use of K\"ahler methods, as opposed to projective ones, is important to have a result that places no integrality requirements on the cohomology class of the coadjoint orbit.
+Having geometric control on K\"ahler potentials is fundamental as this translates into geometric control of the associated Liouville vector fields.
+Third, appropriate Liouville vector fields are the key to apply a classical differential geometric characterization of cotangent bundles with their Liouville symplectic form \cite{Na}.

 We are not aware of previous instances of Theorem \ref{thm:duality}.
-In regard to the the tools in Theorem \ref{thm:duality} the use of holomorphic vector fields on Kahler manifolds and specifically on complex (co)adjoint orbits is not new.
-They are employed in \cite{BLU} to study the space of Kahler structures and the key players are holomorphic Hamiltonian vector fields rather than Liouville ones as in Theorem \ref{thm:duality}.
-In regard to the results in Theorem \ref{thm:duality} a notion of symplectic duality between Hermitian symmetric spaces is discussed in \cite{DL}.
-This duality differs much from Theorem \ref{thm:duality}.
+In regard to the tools in Theorem \ref{thm:duality}, the use of holomorphic vector fields on K\"ahler manifolds and specifically on complex (co)adjoint orbits is not new.
+They are employed in \cite{BBLU} to study the space of K\"ahler structures and the key players there are holomorphic Hamiltonian vector fields rather than Liouville ones as in Theorem \ref{thm:duality}.
+In regard to the results in Theorem \ref{thm:duality}, a symplectic variation of the Borel embedding realizing the holomorphic duality between non-compact and compact Hermitian symmetric spaces is discussed in \cite{DL}.
+This so-called symplectic duality differs much from Theorem \ref{thm:duality} both in the methods and in the result, which is an embedding from the non-compact Hermitian symmetric space into its compact dual, which is not a symplectomorphism, but rather relates the KKS symplectic forms by means of a third symplectic form.